|

 calculates out to 9mg per drop or 54mg to 135mg per treatment.

-selected drops are premixed with 2.5 to 5 cc of table vinegar
+the selected drops are premixed with a nontoxic

 .